 Scheduling A Speech-Language Evaluation

-If an evaluation has already been performed within the last three months by a licensed speech-language therapist, please fax or mail a copy of the evaluation report to:
+If a speech-language evaluation has been performed within the last three months by a licensed speech-language therapist, a physician referral will still be required, but we may not need to repeat the evaluation.
+Please fax or mail a copy of the evaluation to:

 The Emerge Center